-Bit # Mnemonic Description 13 PGE PTE Global Bit.
-The global bit in page directory entries (PDEs) and page table entries (PTEs) is supported, indicating TLB entries that are common to different processes and need not be flushed.
+Bit # Mnemonic Description 13 PGE Page Global Bit.
+The global bit is supported in paging-structure entries that map a page, indicating TLB entries that are common to different processes and need not be flushed.
 The CR4.PGE bit controls this feature.
 14 MCA Machine Check Architecture.
 The Machine Check Architecture, which provides a compatible mechanism for error reporting in P6 family, Pentium 4, Intel Xeon processors, and future processors, is supported.
 The MCG_CAP MSR contains feature bits describing how many banks of error reporting MSRs are supported.
 15 CMOV Conditional Move Instructions.
 The conditional move instruction CMOV is supported.
 In addition, if x87 FPU is present as indicated by the CPUID.FPU feature bit, then the FCOMI and FCMOV instructions are supported 16 PAT Page Attribute Table.
 Page Attribute Table is supported.
-This feature augments the Memory Type Range Registers (MTRRs), allowing an operating system to specify attributes of memory on a 4K granularity through a linear address.
+This feature augments the Memory Type Range Registers (MTRRs), allowing an operating system to specify attributes of memory accessed through a linear address on a 4KB granularity.
 17 PSE-36 36-Bit Page Size Extension.
-Extended 4-MByte pages that are capable of addressing physical memory beyond 4 GBytes are supported.
-This feature indicates that the upper four bits of the physical address of the 4-MByte page is encoded by bits 13-16 of the page directory entry.
+4-MByte pages addressing physical memory beyond 4 GBytes are supported with 32-bit paging.
+This feature indicates that upper bits of the physical address of a 4-MByte page are encoded in bits 20:13 of the page-directory entry.
+Such physical addresses are limited by MAXPHYADDR and may be up to 40 bits in size.
 18 PSN Processor Serial Number.
 The processor supports the 96-bit processor identification number feature and the feature is enabled.
 19 CLFSH CLFLUSH Instruction.
 CLFLUSH Instruction is supported.
 20 Reserved Reserved 21 DS Debug Store.
 The processor supports the ability to write debug information into a memory resident buffer.
-This feature is used by the branch trace store (BTS) and precise event-based sampling (PEBS) facilities (see Chapter 18, "Debugging and Performance Monitoring," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B).
+This feature is used by the branch trace store (BTS) and precise event-based sampling (PEBS) facilities (see Chapter 20, "Introduction to Virtual-Machine Extensions," in the Intel [®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3B).
 22 ACPI Thermal Monitor and Software Controlled Clock Facilities.
 The processor implements internal MSRs that allow processor temperature to be monitored and processor performance to be modulated in predefined duty cycles under software control.
 23 MMX Intel MMX Technology.
 The processor supports the Intel MMX technology.
 24 FXSR FXSAVE and FXRSTOR Instructions.
 The FXSAVE and FXRSTOR instructions are supported for fast save and restore of the floating point context.
 Presence of this bit also indicates that CR4.0SFXSR is available for an operating system to indicate that it supports the FXSAVE and FXRSTOR instructions.